 If you do want to gain a higher qualification through an apprenticeship, it will take much longer and the range of courses you’ll be able to study might be more limited than if you applied with A-levels.

 You might find that you’ll miss out on the added benefits of staying in full-time education and the depth of learning that a degree offers.

 Starting salaries for graduates tend to be higher.
 A 2014 Labour Force Survey showed that, on average, those with a degree earn more money per hour than those with NVQ-level qualifications.

 Local colleges offering apprenticeships

 You may be able to apply for an apprenticeship through a college who will then place you.
 The following local colleges provide such opportunities.
 Have a browse to see if you would be interested in any of the courses at the following post-16 apprenticeship providers.

 Each apprenticeship has its own application procedure and it will be competitive to get onto an apprenticeship scheme as many places are highly sought after.
-Therefore come to see Mrs Roberts or Mrs Mann for more assistance and guidance for any apprenticeship application that you may be considering post-16.
+Therefore come to see Mrs Harrod for more assistance and guidance for any apprenticeship application that you may be considering post-16.